anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <p align="center"><b>Table 4-23:</b> Virtual NIC interfaces options</p>

-> _*VNFs are expected to use the minimum number of interfaces and adopt micro-servers design principles._
+> _*VNFs are expected to use the minimum number of interfaces and adopt microservices design principles._

 <a name="4.2.5"></a>
 ### 4.2.5 Instance capabilities mapping.